Church-Owned & Operated

 Although boys in Trail Life USA can experience a robust and challenging awards program, we are more concerned with building character.
 The focus should always be on building character over merely earning awards.

-Pursuant to the TLUSA By-Laws, after January 1, 2015, decisions regarding changes to the most important elements of the organization will be made by each Charter Organization casting a vote, and not by professionals or delegates chosen by professionals.
-This principle will be used for any changes to the governing Board Members of Trail Life USA.
-To ensure fidelity to the principles and values of Trail Life USA, any changes to the Statement of Faith, Statement of Values, or membership standards would require an 80% vote by all Charter Organizations.
+Pursuant to the Trail Life USA By-Laws, decisions regarding changes to the most important elements of the organization are made by each Charter Organization casting a vote, and not by professionals or delegates chosen by professionals.
+To ensure fidelity to the principles and values of Trail Life USA, any changes to the Statement of Faith, Statement of Values, or Membership Standards require an 80% acceptance vote by the Charter Organizations.

 Debt Averse and Member Dependent